JustMoney app

 • Monitoring your credit report to check for errors or potential fraud

-If you’re considering using credit to help you achieve your financial goals, a personal loan offering personalised interest rates and affordable instalments could be a good solution.
+If you’re considering using credit to help you achieve your financial goals, a personal loan offering personalised interest rates and affordable instalments could be the solution you’re after.

-Tip: If you need financial support for unexpected expenses, consider a personal loan from a trusted JustMoney partner.
+Tip: If you need financial support for unexpected expenses, you can apply for up to R50,000 from Capfin.
+Apply today.

 Free tool